cybertec-postgresql/ora_migrator/README.md

   - Use `IMPORT FOREIGN SCHEMA` to create foreign tables in the destination schemas.

+  - Create sequences in the destination schemas.

 - Function `oracle_materialize`:

-  Replaces a foreign table with a real table.
+  Replaces a foreign table with a real table and migrates the contents.
+  This function is used internally by `oracle_migrate_tables`, but can be useful to parallelize migration (see the "Usage" section).

   The parameters are:

-  - `s`: name of the PostgreSQL schema where the foreign table is.
+  - `s`: The name of the PostgreSQL schema containing the foreign table.

-  - `t`: name of a foreign table.
+  - `t`: The name of the PostgreSQL foreign table.

 - Function `oracle_migrate_tables`: